jjlin/vaultwarden-backup/README.md

 2. Retain backup archives on the local Vaultwarden host for a configurable number of days.

-3. Upload encrypted copies of the backup archives to one or more object storage services using [rclone](https://rclone.org/).
-The retention policy is configured at the storage service level.
+3. Upload encrypted copies of the backup archives to one or more cloud storage services using [rclone](https://rclone.org/).
+The retention policy is configured/managed at the storage service level.

 For the most part, I'm not looking for contributions or feature requests, as this repo is only intended to implement my own backup requirements.
 I may be